vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

 You can create project-specific `.gemini/.env` files, but they work differently from project-specific `.gemini/settings.json` files.
 Rather than combining environment variables across multiple files, gemini will load them from the first `.env` file that it finds according [this search order](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/authentication.md#persisting-environment-variables-with-env-files).
 This requires project-specific `.env` files to explicitly set every relevant environment variable (such as `GEMINI_API_KEY`, for example) and not just the ones that you want to override in `~/.gemini/.env`.

 ### Putting It All Together
 Let's use sandboxing to illustrate how it all fits together.

-Sandboxing is off by default (more on that later) and can be alternatively turned on via a `settings.json`, environment variables and command-line switches:
+Sandboxing is off by default (more on that later) and can be alternatively turned on via `settings.json`, environment variables and command-line switches:
-- Create an empty project directory and cd into it: `mkdir -p ~/junk/myproject; cd ~/junk/myproject`.
+- Create an empty project directory and `cd` into it: `mkdir -p ~/junk/myproject; cd ~/junk/myproject`.
 - Run `gemini`.
 Sandboxing is _off_ (the status bar at the bottom will say "no sandbox (see /docs)").
 Exit `gemini`.
-- Add `"sandbox": true` to `~/.gemini/settings.json`.
+- Add `"sandbox": true` to the user-level settings in `~/.gemini/settings.json`.
 You should also see additional settings there, such as `"theme"` and `"selectedAuthType"`.
 - Run `gemini`.
-Sandboxing is _on_ (on a Mac, the status bar should now say "macOS Seatbelt (permissive-open)").
+Sandboxing is _on_ (on a Mac, the status bar will say "macOS Seatbelt (permissive-open)" if you are using the default Seatbelt profile).
 Exit `gemini`.
 - Create a project-specific `settings.json` file: `mkdir .gemini; echo '{"sandbox": false}' > .gemini/settings.json`.
 - Run `gemini`.
-Sandboxing is _off_, because project-level `settings.json` override user-level `settings.json`.
-Note that you only needed to specify the setting you wanted to override.
+Sandboxing is _off_, because project-level `settings.json` settings override user-level `settings.json` settings.
+Note that you only need to specify the value of `sandbox`, the setting you want to override.
 Exit `gemini`.
 - Set the `GEMINI_SANDBOX` environment variable via a user-level `.env` file: `echo 'export GEMINI_SANDBOX="true"' >> ~/.gemini/.env`.
 - Run `gemini`.
-Sandboxing in _on_, because environment variables take precedence over `settings.json`.
+Sandboxing in _on_, because environment variables take precedence over `settings.json` settings.
 Exit `gemini`.
 - Create a project-specific `.env` file: `echo 'export GEMINI_SANDBOX="false"' > .gemini/.env`.
+This is sufficient if `"selectedAuthType"` is set to `"oauth-personal"` in `~/.gemini/settings.json`.
+- Run `gemini`.
+Sandboxing in _off_, because the project-specific `.gemini/.env` file _shadows_ the user-level `~/.gemini/.env` file.
+  - However, unlike with project-level `settings.json` overrides (where only `sandbox` needed to be specified), _all_ relevant environment variables must be set in `.gemini/.env` and not just `GEMINI_SANDBOX`.
+  - For example, if `"selectedAuthType` is set to `"gemini-api-key"` in `~/.gemini/settings.json`, you will need to `export GEMINI_API_KEY="<Your Gemini API Key>"` in `myproject/.gemini/.env` in order to successfully authenticate yourself when running `gemini` from within the `myproject` directory, _even when using the same Gemini API key as the one set in `~/.gemini/.env`_.
+- Run `gemini`.
+Execute the `/auth` REPL command and select "Use Gemini API Key" when asked "How would you like to authenticate for this project?".
+You will get an error message indicating that "GEMINI_API_KEY environment variable [was] not found" even if `GEMINI_API_KEY` is set in `~/.gemini/.env`.
+Exit `gemini`.
+- Run `cd ..; gemini` so that `myproject` is no longer the current working directory.
+Execute the `/auth` REPL command and select "Use Gemini API Key" when prompted.
+As long as you have a valid Gemini API key specified in `~/.gemini/.env`, you will be able to authenticate successfully because `~/.gemini/.env` won't be shadowed by `myproject/.gemini/.env` in this case.
 - Run `gemini --sandbox`.
 Sandboxing is in now on, because command-line arguments take precedence over environment variables.

 ## Sandboxing